 Just as little or interrupted sleep often results in more vivid dreaming, a good night’s sleep will cut down on the intense dreams you’ll recall.

-A small study found that one good way to sleep more soundly is to exercise in the morning.
+A found that one good way to sleep more soundly is to exercise in the morning.
 A good run or other cardio workout before noon helps set your clock so that you’re more inclined to fall asleep faster and spend more time in deep sleep than if you didn’t exercise or if you exercised late at night.

 Runners and other serious fitness enthusiasts tend to spend less time in dreamy REM sleep, which is one of the lightest stages of sleep.
 Also, the more effectively you can de-stress during the day, the less likely you’ll be to bring stress and anxiety to bed.
 That should help cut down on nightmares and interrupted sleep each night.